batteries-included/batteries-included/README.md

 asdf install
 ```

-That should install elixir, erlang, k3d, k9s, kubectl, nodejs, python, rust, and tmux.
+That should install elixir, erlang, k3d, k9s, kubectl, nodejs, rust, and tmux.
 There might be system dependencies that are needed.

 ### Elixir Dependencies